-So this makes me think we need to start from the current "support" page flow to understand what went well and what needs to improve to achieve the goal.
+I decided to start from the current "support" journey to understand what went well and what needs to improve to achieve the goal.
 So with this goal in mind, I decided to set up meetings with the customer service manager to get a better understanding of what issues our customers facing right now, and what are the most frequent questions than been asked by customers; Does customer visit the website before they call? etc...

 The result is quite surprising, we found that

 Usability heuristic review has also conducted.

 And thinking to get the best practical solution for those issues, I decided to conduct a workshop of a group of people involved in this project, that comes from diverse backgrounds.

 As a team, I let everyone map out a list of pain points that I collected throughout the research, and ask them to draw their ideas on paper and present their ideas and designs and we vote to the best practice option on each pain point.

 I gathered all these ideas and sketches out a paper prototype based on our discussions.
 Then, refine the flow, and using Axure to make the mid-fidelity interactive prototype.
 And to test our ideas, I have facilitated and run five usability tests with our customers.

 This usability test was conducted as an unmoderated “think aloud” usability test via "Askable."
 In an unmoderated usability test, users are not observed live while they carry out tasks.
 Instead, their interactions with the website and their verbal comments are videos recorded for later analysis.